 Plan the Site Structure of Your New Website

 The next step in effective web design planning involves, you guessed it, the design of your website!
 And you thought you would never get to this.
-Up to know, we were going through what we call the discovery process or phase.
-If you followed all the above steps, you know have a clear understanding of why you need a website, and what results it needs to provide.
+Up to now, we were going through what we call the discovery process or phase.
+If you followed all the above steps, you know have a clear understanding of why you need a website, and the results it needs to provide.
 You know what kind of content you need, and who will create it.
 And you have a timeline and budget for getting this done.
 Let’s do this!

 You already have a list of pages you need for your new site.
 Now is the time to fit them all together.
 How will your website visitors consume your content?
 How will they navigate your website?
 Will there be consistent design elements?
 Will you need to accommodate specific user expectations?